 Every kind of surgery carries some risk.
 But while many believe that liposuction can be dangerous, VASER liposuction procedures have actually become very sophisticated and reliable.

-When performed by a knowledgeable and board-certified plastic surgeon, liposuction can be as safe and effective as any other surgical treatment.
+When performed by a knowledgeable and board-certified plastic surgeon and liposuction doctors, liposuction can be as safe and effective as any other surgical treatment.
 As long as the patient follows the supportive post-surgical instructions too.